 We provide empirical evidence that motivates this modeling choice as we find that quality standards in trade act primarily as a fixed cost.
-We combine data from the NTM-MAP database, which contains information on product standards from 70 countries with information on firm export success from the Exporter Dynamics Database (EDD) (Fernandes et al., 2016).
+We combine data from the NTM-MAP database, which contains information on product standards from 71 countries with information on firm export success from the Exporter Dynamics Database (EDD) (Fernandes et al., 2016).
 There are fewer exporters to destinations with higher number of regulations (extensive margin), but the average value per exporter (intensive margin) is not affected.
 This is in contrast to the traditional measures of variable trade costs, such as distance, where both margins decline with trade costs.
-The result is also documented in Fontagné et al. (2015), Ferro et al. (2015), Asprilla et al. (2019), and Augier et al. (2021).
-Moreover, our analysis reveals that destinations with larger income and size tend to apply stricter regulations, while more open economies tend to apply more lenient regulations.
+While the result is also documented in Fontagné et al. (2015), Asprilla et al. (2019), and Augier et al. (2023), our analysis additionally reveals that richer and more closed destinations tend to apply stricter regulations.

-Within our general theoretical framework, we initially examine the most prevalent case discussed in the literature: Constant Elasticity of Substitution (CES) preferences and monopolistic competition with free entry, as described by Melitz (2003).
+Within our general theoretical framework, we initially examine the most prevalent case discussed in the literature: Constant Elasticity of Substitution (CES) preferences and monopolistic competition with free entry (Melitz, 2003).
 In this scenario, the optimal regulation is determined by balancing the social benefit of improving the domestic consumption externality with the costs associated with reduced product variety-due to the exit of low-quality firms-and the inefficiency of increased (fixed) compliance costs.
 Remarkably, given non-discriminatory regulations and a domestic consumption externality, there is no justification for international cooperation.
 In fact, if a country raises its fixed regulatory costs, the global allocation remains unaltered.
 The costs associated with the regulations are entirely borne by the customers in the imposing country.
 As a consequence of the regulation, some foreign exporters will exit the imposing country's market, freeing up resources to cover the higher fixed costs for the remaining firms that continue to export.
 This does not affect foreign domestic production nor exports to other countries.

-We deviate from the knife-edge case of CES preferences by assuming indirectly additive (IA) preferences (Bertoletti and Etro, 2017), which feature variable demand elasticities and variable markups.
+We deviate from the knife-edge case of CES preferences by assuming Indirectly Additive (IA) preferences (Bertoletti and Etro, 2017), which feature variable demand elasticities and variable markups.
 Compared to the CES case, there are two notable differences.
 First, variable markups create a distortion in the market where high-quality firms under-produce relative to an efficient allocation due to their higher market power.
 Consequently, regulations can enhance welfare by increasing allocative efficiency (even without considering the domestic consumption externality, such as the health effects of pesticides, mentioned earlier).
 Second, we demonstrate that higher standards also improve the welfare of trade partners.
 This effect is driven by two mechanisms.
 First, regulations impact the relative wage, which reflects changes in the terms of trade (ToT).
 The fixed labor requirement of the regulations necessitates workers to be employed in this "wasteful" process and this causes output to decline.
 As the fixed cost affects all domestic firms and only foreign exporters, the relative wage in the imposing country decreases, which in turn benefits foreign consumers.
 Additionally, more stringent regulations in one country promote the entry of new (high-quality) firms from both the imposing and foreign countries.
 The increase in the number of firms results from the higher profitability of surviving firms, as larger firms earn higher markups.